-The first five units can be completed in any order, but R06 should ideally be left to the end, as this unit draws on skills gained in the previous five units.
+The units can be completed in any order, but R06 should ideally be left to the end, as this unit draws on skills gained in the previous five units.

 The CII Diploma in Regulated Financial Planning allows candidates to work as a financial adviser or planner.
 This may involve providing investment advice, pension planning and life insurance.
 In general, there are three types of financial adviser: independent financial advisers (IFA), who can advise on the products of any company and are required by law to give clients the most suitable advice for their particular circumstances; tied advisers, who work exclusively for one organisation, such as a bank or building society; and multi-tied advisers, who are authorised to sell the products of several companies.

 This qualification meets all FCA standards and can be taken alongside existing work and personal commitments.
 The modular style of learning means candidates learn at their own pace, and the multiple-choice exam format provides them with immediate provisional results.
 There are over 50 test centres in city locations throughout the UK and the exams for R01-R05 are held on a daily basis through most workdays, making it easy to sit the exams at a convenient place and time.
 The final unit, R06, is held quarterly at specific dates and involves a written analysis of 2 case studies rather than multiple choice questions.

 Information in this article is correct as at May 2020